 Executive Producers: Ben Browning, Jason Cloth, Aaron L. Gilbert, Brenda Gilbert, and Andrew Pollack

 Original content on Hulu is disappointing me.
 There’s not much to view that’s worthy so this is why I haven’t been posting often.
 I sort of want to get rid of it, but I keep it for The Handmaid’s Tale and the ability to binge watch old TV shows.
-Time to watch some of their movie selection.
+I’m psyched they recently partnered with FX.

 November 11, 2019: Movie Recomendation: The Nightingale (2018)